Dolittle (film): Production

-In March 2017, Robert Downey Jr. was cast to star in The Voyage of Doctor Dolittle, a feature adaptation of Hugh Lofting's second published Dolittle book, The Voyages of Doctor Dolittle.
+In March 2017, Robert Downey Jr. was cast to star in The Voyage of Doctor Dolittle, a feature adaptation of Hugh Lofting's second published Doctor Dolittle book, The Voyages of Doctor Dolittle.
+Downey was paid $20 million for his involvement.
 In December, Harry Collett and Jim Broadbent were also cast, in live-action roles.
-The following year in February, Antonio Banderas and Michael Sheen were added to the live-action cast, while Tom Holland, Emma Thompson, Ralph Fiennes, and Selena Gomez were cast to voice animals, including a tiger, bear, and a lioness.
+The following year in February, Antonio Banderas and Michael Sheen were added to the live-action cast, while Tom Holland, Emma Thompson, Ralph Fiennes, and Selena Gomez were cast to voice animals, including Barry, a tiger, Yoshi, a bear, and Regine, a lioness.
 In March, Kumail Nanjiani, Octavia Spencer, John Cena, Rami Malek, Craig Robinson, Marion Cotillard, Frances de la Tour and Carmen Ejogo all signed on for voice roles as well.
-The character of Regine, a lioness voiced by Ejogo, was cut from the finished film.
+The character of Regine, the lioness voiced by Ejogo, was cut from the finished film.

 Principal production commenced mid-February 2018.
 Live-action scenes began filming in Kirkby Lonsdale, Cumbria in May, with further location filming at South Forest, Windsor Great Park, at Cothay Manor in Stawley, Somerset and on the Menai Suspension Bridge in North West Wales, in June.

-The film went 21 days of re-shoots in April 2019 following poor test screenings.
-Director Jonathan Liebesman helped to oversee the filming alongside Gaghan, while Chris McKay wrote new material after it became clear from first cuts that the comedy elements of the film were not coming together as well as the producers had hoped.
+The film went through 21 days of re-shoots in April 2019 following poor test screenings.
+Director Jonathan Liebesman helped to oversee the filming alongside Stephen Gaghan, while Chris McKay wrote new material after it became clear from first cuts that the comedy elements of the film were not coming together as well as the producers had hoped.
 Prior to this, Universal had turned towards Seth Rogen and Neighbors co-writer Brendan O'Brien to help add comedy to the film, but neither could remain committed to the project and dropped out.
 McKay was assigned to storyboard sequences and assemble different edits before later leaving to instead direct The Tomorrow War.
 Liebesman took over McKay's duties and finished the film alongside Gaghan.
 The Lego Batman Movie scribe John Whittington had also performed rewrites on the script amid reshoots, and flew to London to meet with Downey, who allegedly tore Whittington's script apart in favor of "new ideas".
 The Hollywood Reporter stated that despite a "challenged production", there were no fights for power and no competing cuts for the film.
 The film's title was changed from The Voyage of Doctor Dolittle to simply Dolittle in August.
+The film was budgeted at $175 million before reshoots.
+According to financial statements analyzed by Forbes the film spent a total of $233.6 million, with a net cost of $192.4 million after UK tax credits.